unixorn/awesome-zsh-plugins/README.md

 - Cache those expensive `eval $(commands)`.
 - Clone or pull multiple repos in parallel.
 - Re-clone all your repos without you having to re-enter them.
+- Multi-repo management
+- Automatic `compinit` and `bashinit` - you no longer need them in your `.zshrc`, znap will do them automatically as needed.

 ### [zoppo](https://github.com/zoppo/zoppo)